paqu-io/form0-connector-pg/TESTING_RELEASES.md

 # Release Testing Log

-Use this document to record testing notes, procedures, and any issues encountered during the release process.
+This document is for tracking testing notes, procedures, and any issues found during the release process.

-## How to Use
+## Usage Instructions

-- For each release, create a new section with the release version and date.
+- For each release, add a new section with the release version and date.
 - List the testing steps performed, observations, and results.
 - Note any bugs, regressions, or unexpected behaviors.
-- Mark each test as "Passed" or "Failed" and include any relevant screenshots or logs if needed.
+- Mark each test as "Passed" or "Failed".
+Attach screenshots or logs if helpful.

 ---